thinkjs/www.thinkjs.org/view/en/doc/2.0/cookie.md

 ### Set Cookie

-In controller or logic, you can set cookie by the method `this.cookie`. eg.
+In controller or logic, you can set cookie by use `this.cookie`. eg.

 ```js
 export default class extends think.controller.base {